INTERNATIONAL POLITICAL ECONOMY - 2017/8

 Develop students’ capacities as independent learners, to deepen their knowledge and understanding of theoretical and empirical issues in IPE.
 It requires students to develop their research and critical thinking skills and to manage large sets of data appropriately.
 In addition, individual presentations will allow students to develop transferable skills.
 Students are given the opportunity to formulate their own lines of enquiry, thus developing and testing their skills in respect of making appropriate critical judgments in respect of both theory and empirics.

 The learning and teaching methods include lectures, seminars, independent study, presentations, prescribed reading, group discussions and a simulation exercise.
 Classes are run in 2 hour sessions at different times in the semester over an 11 week period.
 After the first weeks, one hour lectures will introduce students to the subject matter, which will subsequently be discussed in weekly hour-long seminars.
 Borders between lectures and seminars are fluid and lectures are held in a discursive style.
+The final class will be a simulation exercise for which students are allocated roles and have to provide an assessed briefing paper.
 Students will be expected to contribute actively during seminars, having prepared to contribute to discussions based on the reading material.
-They will engage in assessed presentations and be prepared to debate issues in a well-informed fashion.
+They will engage in assessed presentations and are required to actively debate issues in a well-informed fashion.
+This class will be taught without any use of the Microsoft PowerPoint program or any technical support, students are thus required to actively participate and take notes during classes/seminars.

 The assessment strategy is designed to provide students with the opportunity to demonstrate